BankaHooks/BankaHooks/README.md

 I'm a Russian student from Saint-Petersburg, currently pursuing my second year of a Bachelor's degree.
 I'm deeply passionate about **Data Science and Machine Learning**, with a strong interest in **LLM, NLP, and Computer Vision**.
 Right now, I'm focused on building a solid foundation by mastering classical algorithms and Deep Learning.

 Welcome to my GitHub!
-Here you can track my progress as a **Data Scientist / ML Engineer**.
+Here you can track my progress as a **ML/AI Engineer**.

 ### 🛠 My Tech Stack
 *   **Languages:** Python, SQL.